CyberFlameGO/svnpython/Doc/library/urllib.rst

       % export http_proxy
       % python
       ...

-   The :envvar:`no_proxy` environment variable can be used to specify hosts which shouldn't be reached via proxy; if set, it should be a comma-separated list of hostname suffixes, optionally with ``:port`` appended, for example ``cern.ch,ncsa.uiuc.edu,some.host:8080``.

    In a Windows environment, if no proxy environment variables are set, proxy settings are obtained from the registry's Internet Settings section.